 - Supporting easier dissemination of code, data sets, experimental frameworks and other products of multimedia research.

 The long-term objective of ACM Multimedia Reproducibility is to promote a common research culture where sharing the full set of products of multimedia research (e.g., not just the algorithm description, but also the data, the code, the plots) is the norm rather than an exception.
 The main challenge we face is promoting research reproducibility both efficiently and effectively.
 To tackle this challenge, we must build technical expertise that can support repeatable and shareable research.
 The ACM MM Reproducibility Committee is here to help you with this.

 A reproducibility badge for your work

-Reproducibility at ACM Multimedia takes the concrete form of a reproducibility badge that is given to papers whose authors have invested effort to develop and release research artifacts.
+Reproducibility at ACM Multimedia takes the concrete form of a reproducibility badge that is given to papers whose authors have invested effort to describe their algorithms and experiment in detail and to develop and release research artifacts.
 Quoting ACM:

 By “artifact” we mean a digital object that was either created by the authors to be used as part of the study or generated by the experiment itself.
 For example, artifacts can be software systems, scripts used to run experiments, input datasets, raw data collected in the experiment, or scripts used to analyze results.ACM DL.
 Read it here.

 A reproducibility badge is prominently displayed in the ACM Digital Library and also embedded in the .pdf of the original paper.
 The ACM Multimedia Reproducibility Committee is responsible for carrying out the review process that determines whether or not a paper will receive a badge.
 That review process is a collaboration between the original authors and reviewers from the ACM Multimedia Reproducibility Committee.